lukemunsch/chichen-itza/README.md

 ### Travel + tourism

 * The two sections are layered on top of the background image which is a key construct of Chichén-Itzá, the observatory.
 * The two text sections blocked off in color are designed to overlap depending on the size of the screen.
+This is to improve upon the 'tiered' levels style.
 * They are styled in the outset border to appear tiered.
-* the header is also in the same color scheme and will centralise above the blocks when the screen is smaller than 700 pixels.
+* The header is also in the same color scheme and will centralise above the blocks when the screen is smaller than 700 pixels.

 ### Footer

-The footer is featured on the bottom of the three pages and will give the users a quick glance at the author of the page with an image and text description; name and profession.
+The footer is featured on the bottom of the three pages and will give the users a quick glance at the author of the page with an image and text description; name and profession and social media links.
 An image with a stamp icon as well as the textual description and job title for viewers information.

 ### Facts and images

-This page has a swapping structure with images swapping sides and text opposite ans well as in between the sections, giving them space like a cluster of buildings at the ruins.
+This page has a swapping structure with images swapping sides and text opposite as well as in between the sections, giving them space like a cluster of buildings at the ruins.
 Like the buildings and their decorations, the page is uniform in their structure.

+As the responsive aspects change will centralise all the text and images in order to keep the text clearly and readable.

 ### Gallery page